|

 The word "cluttered" seems a bit unfair.
 The Catholic areas of San Michele

-American or British cemetery.
+American or British cemeteries.

 Walls separate the various areas, and the graves lie in neat